Kedgwen History, Family Crest & Coats of Arms

 The surname Kedgwen was originally formed in the western region of Britain in the rugged country of Wales.
 Kedgwen was initially a nickname for a person who was nicknamed "white dog" from the Old English word "Kei" - a dog, and "gwyn" - white: and thus figuratively, a hero.
 Nicknames form a broad category surnames, and were frequently the result of a spontaneous reaction to a particular occasion or event; thus their meanings were significant to the original bearers and their contemporaries, but baffle modern scholars who lack knowledge of the original context of the nickname.

 Early Origins of the Kedgwen family

 The surname Kedgwen was first found in Cardiganshire (Welsh: Sir Aberteifi), the former Kingdom of Ceredigion, created as a county in 1282 by Edward I, and located on the West coast of Wales, where they held a family seat.

 The name rose to prominence when they moved to Cornwall and settled at Mousehole where the first on official record was Carne Keigwin of Mousehole about 1380.
 "An ancient Cornish family.
 Mr Dixon derives the surname from Welsh and Cornish roots signifying White Dog, and the three greyhounds argent in the arms seem to allude to this derivation."

 Early History of the Kedgwen family

 This web page shows only a small excerpt of our Kedgwen research.
-Another 182 words (13 lines of text) covering the years 1410, 1432, 1595, 1658, 1646, 1641, 1716, 1682 and 1700 are included under the topic Early Kedgwen History in all our PDF Extended History products and printed products wherever possible.
+Another 182 words (13 lines of text) covering the years 1410, 1432, 1595, 1658, 1646, 1641, 1716, 1682, 1700, 1595, 1639, 1700, 1682, 1690, 1605, 1647, 1665 and 1666 are included under the topic Early Kedgwen History in all our PDF Extended History products and printed products wherever possible.

 Kedgwen Spelling Variations